 Do you offer refunds?

 Yes.
-A student may leave the program after the first class they attend and receive a full refund.
+A student may leave the program after the first class they attend and receive 75% of their class payment.

 Is there an attendance policy?